kfulton121/kfulton121.github.io/_news/announcement_5.md

 related_posts: false
 ---

-<b> GOOD NEWS: </b> Our paper detailing the system we built for remote secure development studies has been accepted at <a href="https://cset24.isi.edu/">CSET 2024</a>!
+<b style = "background-color:powderblue;"> GOOD NEWS: </b> Our paper detailing the system we built for remote secure development studies has been accepted at <a href="https://cset24.isi.edu/">CSET 2024</a>!